 This report sets out the outcomes of the recent workshops.
 These were held on 27 November, 29 November and 3 December 2014 with 66, 63 and 77 participants respectively.
 Each workshop provided a collaborative forum for a diverse range of stakeholders to positively contribute to the future planning of the Ingleside area.
-The feedback contained in this report is reflective of the responses received at the workshops and should not be construed as being fully representative of the collective opinion within the local community.
+The feedback contained in this report is reflective of the responses received at the workshops and should not be construed as being fully representative of the construed atom munity.